-- government, and service.
-Parents will be satisfied with the quality of the character education received by their children at INCA. - INCA will provide a high-quality high school program beginning in the fourth year of operation.
-All high school students will develop and pursue a post-secondary transition plan aligned with their individual goals and objectives.
-INCA will invest resources to support the achievement of post-secondary transition goal(s) for all students, including advanced opportunities, apprenticeships, and internships. - culture that fosters the virtues and builds good character."
-INCA will achieve a 90% or higher positive rating on this prompt each year of operation. - A: With staff and parent assistance, 100% of high school students will develop a post-secondary transition plan. - B: Students in 12th grade will participate in an exit meeting to discuss the completion of their post-secondary transition plan.
+The annual family survey will ask parents and guardians to use a 5-point Likert scale to rate their agreement with the following statement: "The school cultivates a sound culture that fosters the virtues and builds good character."
+NICA will achieve a 90% or higher positive rating on this prompt each year of operation.

+- A: With staff and parent assistance, 100% of high school students will develop a post-secondary transition plan. - B: Students in 12th grade will participate in an exit meeting to discuss the completion of their post-secondary transition plan.
 Outcomes of those meetings (displayed in a table) will show that 100% of graduating seniors achieved their post-secondary transition goal(s).